CyR1en/Voxx/Docs/Final.md

     return res_req_conn.request({"request-id": "ru", "params": {"uname": username}})
 ```

-Functions for the other request defined under the protocl heading is also defined in this module.
+Functions for the other request defined under the protocol heading are also defined in this module.

 ##### model module

 This module is just a python version of the Java's `voxx.commons.module` package.
-The only difference is that the Python version of the UID does not have a generator since UID generation is going to be handled by the server anyways.
+The only difference is that the Python version of the UID does not have a generator since UID generation is going to be handled by the server anyway.

 ##### tui module

-Like I've mentioned, once the connection is establised from the connection module in the `__main__.py`, it will start the TUI application named Voxx.
+Like I've mentioned, once the connection is established from the connection module in the `__main__.py`, it will start the TUI application named Voxx.
 It's essentially a command line version of the `ChatBox` scene for the Java FX application.
-The only difference is that the TUI does not have the side bar that shows all of the connected users.
+The only difference is that the TUI does not have the sidebar that shows all the connected users.

 ###### The Voxx TUI App

-The class Voxx that could be found in the tui module is a sub class of a `Textual` `App`.
+The class Voxx that could be found in the tui module is a subclass of a `Textual` `App`.
 Textual is a TUI library that allows us to render conventional UI models in a command line terminal.
-The TUI for Voxx is really simple, it just has one basic `screen` and inside of that screen is a `VerticalScroll` container, an `Input` field, and a `Footer`.
+The TUI for Voxx is really simple, it just has one basic `screen` and inside that screen is a `VerticalScroll` container, an `Input` field, and a `Footer`.

-The `VerticalScroll` will be used to inser two widget, the `MessageBar` and the `NotificationBar`.
+The `VerticalScroll` will be used to insert two widgets, the `MessageBar` and the `NotificationBar`.

 - Both MessageBar and NotificationBar are a subclass of the widget `Container` that has a border property and a `Static` text.

-For the input field, it was just left default and no other property changes was done to it.
+For the input field, it was just left default and no other property changes were done to it.
 The same case goes for the `Footer` but it will house the bindings we registered for the application.

 Beyond the widgets, the update message handlers are also defined in this Voxx application class: